the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-That's it.
-The unidirectional data flow loop for the input field is self-contained now.
-The local component state is the single source of truth for the input field.
+The unidirectional data flow loop for the input field is self-contained, and the internal component state is the single source of truth for the input field.

-The whole local state management and unidirectional data flow might be new to you.
-But once you are used to it, it will be your natural flow to implement things in React.
-In general, React brought a novel pattern with the unidirectional data flow to the world of single page applications.
-It is now adopted by several frameworks and libraries.
+Internal state management and unidirectional data flow might be new to you, but once you adjust to it, it will likely become your natural flow of React implementation.
+React brings novel patterns with unidirectional data flow with single page applications, which have been adopted by several frameworks and libraries.

 ### Exercises: